kumu/docs/overview/settings.md

 Within the project settings, you have the following options:

 * **Overview.** Add a project overview for everyone to see.
 On this page, you can also add a project license and access our Licensing Guide if you need help.
-* **Presentations.** Create, edit, and publish presentations to walk others through your project.
+* **Presentations.** Create, edit, and publish [presentations](../guides/presentations.md) to walk others through your project.
 Break apart complexity using the slide format of presentations, adding text, images, videos, and snapshots of your maps.
 * **Issues.** Access issues for the particular project.
 Issues give you and your team a forum to discuss the project and suggest changes and improvements as you’re collaborating on a map.
 * **Help.** Access videos, docs, and keyboard shortcuts.
-* **Fields.** Manage the fields for your project.
+* **Fields.** Manage the [fields](../guides/fields.md) for your project.
 Add and edit new fields, change field relevance (which fields appear in the profiles for elements, connections, and loops), and manage field appearance and behavior.
 * **Members.** Give others access to edit your map.
+Learn more about [collaborating in Kumu](..overview/collaboration.md).
-* **Embeds.** Create an iFrame to embed your map on another site.
+* **Embeds.** Create an iFrame to [embed](../guides/embeds.md) your map on another site.
 * **Trash.** View and empty the project trash.
 If you delete an element from a map (and it isn't included in any other map), it ends up in the trash.
 Remember to empty your trash before reimporting a spreadsheet to make sure the elements and connections from the trash aren't pulled back into the map!
 * **Admin.** Switch from public to private (and vice versa), delete a project, or rename a project.
 * **Fork project.** Create a copy of a project.
+Learn more about [forking](../guides/forking.md).
 * **Switch project.** Navigate back to your dashboard to work in a different project.
 * **New project.** Create a new project.